signfang/DrumMachinePO/README.md

 A: Select options, or hold to copy pattern (cursor should be on the source pattern.
 While holding A, press left/right to desired destination patterns)

 B: Go back to grid view/delete the pattern chain, or hold to clear pattern.

+**Using user samples**

+DrumMachinPO looks for the user sample files when starting up.

+Put sample files in Shared/Samples folder to use it instead of the built-in ones.

+Sample names should match the ones in the following list (+ extensions. wav/aiff/mp3 are supported).

+'KickDrum', 'SnareDrum', 'HHClosed', 'HHOpen', 'TomHi', 'TomMid', 'TomLow', 'Clap', 'Clav', 'Rimshot', 'Cowbell', 'Maraca', 'CongaHi', 'CongaMid', 'CongaLow'

 **Syncing with Pocket Operator**